 Other types of reference backgrounds are WMS layers.
 WMS layers are retrieved from Web Map Service, a web standard for accessing geo-referenced map images from different Geographic Information System databases (GIS) including ESRI ArcGIS and multiple public WMS servers on the Internet.
 Below, the background WMS layer displays weather observations.

 WMS layers can be provided for many different coordinate reference systems.

 A third way to set up a map chart is to use a background image and then position markers or pies on top of that image.
 This works similarly to the map with markers or pies, but with the difference that you do not need to have map data in a data table in order to set it up.
-However, for the markers to be placed correctly in geographical positions, the data table must contain X and Y coordinates.
-Below is an example of a map chart where the background is a map image of a part of North America.
-On top of the background image are markers pointing out cities in the United States.
+If you use a GeoTIFF image, where geographical information is included as metadata in the image file, then the image will automatically be positioned correctly.
+The example below shows a GeoTIFF image that is projected onto a map layer, and the markers are placed on top of the image layer.

 A map chart can be used to show other than geographical data.
 The example below displays different types of failures on a wafer, a semi-conductor material used to manufacture microchips.

 The background is an image representing the wafer.
 The markers in the visualization represent the chips on the wafer, and are placed on the background the same way they are placed on the actual wafer.
 The colors and labels indicate the six different types of manufacturing failures that have occurred on this wafer.
 Copying the actual layout of the wafer is a way to enhance the readability of the data.
 To be able to view the data this way, you need to use tiled markers.
 This means that all the markers have the same size, and are displayed in a grid-like layout.
 Go to the Shape page in the Marker Layer Settings to change to tiled markers.